|

 about this period in his career is the way that Hackford and screenwriter James

-L. White manage not to create one-dimensional figures in these music executives
+L. White manage to not create one-dimensional figures in these music executives

-that are scheming and evil in their intentions.
+that are schemingly evil in their intentions.

 Whereas other biopics paint these figures as money grubbing and blood